 Jallé H. Dafa is a skilled trial and appellate attorney for consumers in high-stakes class action litigation across a variety of industries.
-A member of the firm’s Cybersecurity and Data Privacy and Consumer Protection practice groups, Jallé currently represents Android and iPhone users asserting Google violated their privacy rights by persistently tracking their movements and activities, policyholders in a price discrimination lawsuit against a major insurance company, and families alleging grossly deficient performance by clinical genetic testing companies.
+A member of the firm’s Cybersecurity and Data Privacy and Consumer Protection practice groups, Jallé currently represents Internet users against worldwide data broker Oracle for using cross device tracking technology to collect and sell the behavioral history and personal information of hundreds of millions of people, Android and iPhone users asserting Google persistently tracked their movements and activities, and auto insurance policyholders in a price discrimination lawsuit against Allstate.

 Jallé joined Lieff Cabraser after clerking on the United States Court of Appeals for the Ninth Circuit for the Honorable Mary M. Schroeder, and the Northern District of California for the Honorable Jacqueline S. Corley.
 Prior to Lieff Cabraser, Jallé was an associate at Siegel, Yee, Brunner, & Mehta, where she litigated Title VII, Title IX, and Whistleblower retaliation claims on behalf of wrongfully terminated employees.
 She earned an A.B. from Brown University, where she was co-president of the Black student association and an intern with UNESCO’s Communication and Information office in Quito, Ecuador, and a J.D. from Berkeley Law School, where she was a co-founder of the Women of Color Collective (WOCC) and social justice chair of the Law Students of African Descent (LSAD).